Preserving Your Work

 Archival Quality Printing

-All of my prints are produced by a fine art giclée printer using Epson archival cold press cotton rag paper and Epson archival UltraChrome K3 ink.
-The giclée printing method is superior to digital C-prints or screen printing, producing exceptional color accuracy and detail.
+All of my prints are produced by a fine art giclée printer using archival cotton rag paper and archival ink.

-In some circumstances, I do frame original work to complete the visual presentation that I strive to achieve.
+I frame original work and some unique prints to complete the visual presentation that I strive to achieve and to immediately protect the artwork.
 These pieces are sold framed.
-If you are purchasing a print, and would like it framed in the same manner as the original work, I can arrange for a custom order.
+If you are purchasing a print and would like it framed in the same manner as the original work, I can arrange for a custom order.
 Please note that framing your print in the same way that I have framed the original artwork will significantly increase the purchase price.
-The cost of a custom frame, archival linen mat, UV-protective glass, acid-free foam core mounting board, frame back, frame backing paper, archival framing materials, framing labor, and shipping, can exceed $400.
+The cost of a custom frame, archival linen mat, UV-protective glass/acrylic, acid-free foam core mounting board, frame back, frame backing paper, archival framing materials, framing labor, and shipping, starts around $400 for smaller works.
+Framing for larger works can exceed $2,000, as large mats, custom frames, and optional accents are expensive to produce, transport, and ship.

 For framing questions, and custom orders, please contact me at firstname.lastname@example.org.